team-telnyx/telnyx-dotnet/README.md

 ### Pagination

-The [`TelnyxList`](https://github.com/thedonmon/telnyx-dotnet/blob/master/src/Telnyx.net/Entities/TelnyxList.cs) object with List properties that includes the collection of data as well as pagination properties.
+The [`TelnyxList`](https://github.com/thedonmon/telnyx-dotnet/blob/master/src/Telnyx.net/Entities/TelnyxList.cs) object that includes the collection of data as well as pagination properties.

 **Example: Access a TelynxList**
 ```csharp